othree/fetcher/README.md

     var fetcher = require('fetch-er')

+To install, you can use `npm` or `bower` or just download `dist/fetcher.js`.

+    npm i fetch-er
+    bower i fetch-er

 The Fetcher class have the following basic methods: `delete`, `get`, `getJSON`, `head`, `options`, `post` and `put`.
 Mapping the method name to HTTP method for the method will use.
 All methods receives three
 arguments: